 The database doesn’t include information for sole proprietorships or general partnerships, as those registrations are handled at the local level.

 There is no fee for searching the database.

 Related: How to start a business in Alaska

 Steps For Searching Corporation and LLC Names In Alaska

 Step 1: Visit the Alaska Entity Name Database

 In this example, we will search for “Sew What.”

 Here, we see three records.
 There is an entity name that is an exact match to the one we were searching for.
 Even so, be sure to look at the status column.
 If it shows “Expired Name,” this means it was registered at one time but is no longer.
 The last entry, “Sew What?!
 Quilting With Attitude, LLC,” has the first part of the business name like the one we were searching for, but the remaining name is different.
 Approval for a name like this would be on a case-by-case basis but would likely not be approved.

-If you wanted more information about one of the entries, click on the “Entity #.”
+If you want more information about one of the entries, click on the “Entity #.”
 Let’s look at the last entry for more information, number 122463.
-Here you will be able to look at a few important things.
+Here, you will be able to look at a few important things.

 - Entity Type – The business in this example is a Limited Liability Company (LLC).